ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 **Publication date and software version**

-Published September, 2021.
+Published February, 2022.
 Based on GUIslice API Library 0.17.0

 **Copyright**

-This document is Copyright © 2018-2021 by Paul Conti.
+This document is Copyright © 2018-2022 by Paul Conti.
 You may distribute or modify it under the terms of the MIT License.  https://opensource.org/licenses/MIT

 GUIslice Copyright (c) Calvin Hass 2016-2021